KPI vs Metric: How To Report Your Clients’ Goal Progress

 One important factor to consider when choosing KPIs is what stage of development your client’s business is in.
 If they’re relatively new to market, for example, they should focus on growth metrics such as revenue or user adoption rates.
 On the other hand, established businesses may want to track profitability or market share.

-Agency Tip: Depending on the services your client has with your agency, inform them which metrics will be the most useful for tracking progress and measuring success over time, for example, including a combination of top-down and bottom-up metrics to give an overall view of their campaign efforts.
+Agency Tip: Depending on the services your client has with your agency, inform them which metrics will be the most useful for tracking progress and measuring success over time.
+For example, include a combination of top-down and bottom-up metrics to give an overall view of their campaign efforts.

-On the other hand, if your client is focussing on social media this quarter, follower growth may be a good measure of whether their activity is working or not.
-But you should also monitor engagement and clicks to show your client what content is actually resonating with their audience, pointing the marketing team in the direction of what to publish more of.
+On the other hand, if your client is focusing on social media this quarter, follower growth may be a good measure of whether their activity is working or not.
+But you’ll also need to monitor engagement and clicks to show your client what content is actually resonating with their audience.

 2. Ensure KPIs Are Measurable